 BSIS students who complete the program are eligible for the following certifications from the State of Texas:

-Special Education Certificate (All Levels, EC–12): This certification requires six additional courses:
+Special Education Certificate (All Levels, EC–12): This certification requires five additional courses:

 - SPED 3321 Exceptional Children: An Introduction (fall, spring, and summer)